DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 📕**criminal**: conducted by law enforcement, this type of investigation tries to determine if there is cause to believe (beyond a reasonable doubt) that someone committed a crime
         - the goal is to gather evidence that can be used to convict in court
         - the job of a security professional is to preserve evidence, ensure law enforcement has been contacted, and assist as necessary
+        - follows the 📝beyond a reasonable doubt standard of proof
     - 📕**civil**: non-criminal investigation for matters such as contract disputes
         - the goal of a civil investigation is to gather evidence that can be used to support a legal claim in court, and is typically triggered from an imminent or on-going lawsuit
         - the level of proof is much lower for a civil compared to a criminal investigation
-        - Most civil cases do not follow the beyond a reasonable doubt standard of proof.
-Instead, they use the weaker preponderance of the evidence standard.
+        - follow the 📝preponderance of the evidence standard.
     - 📕**regulatory**: investigation initiated by a government regulator when there is reason to believe an organization is not in compliance
         -  this type of investigation varies significantly in scope and could look like any of the other three types of investigation depending on the severity of the allegations
         - as with criminal investigations, it is key to preserve evidence, and assist the regulator’s investigators